This analysis covers four more stories

-...which are part of a three-part arc describing the experiences of women and nonbinary people who experienced or witnessed harm from polyamory author and speaker Franklin Veaux.
+...of women and nonbinary people who experienced or witnessed harm from polyamory author and speaker Franklin Veaux.
 This sequence includes four first-person accounts submitted by five women who encountered Veaux between 2006 and 2012.
 Two were in relationships with him.
-These six women ranged in age from 18 to 36 years old at the time they met him.
+They ranged in age from 18 to 36 years old at the time they met him.
+Three stories by four women—Lauren, Lisa, Joanna, and Melanie—were originally published here in August 2019, and were republished at the survivors' site in April 2020.
+The fifth submission, concerning the Sextips advice forum, remains here, as chapter 8.

-A sixth woman submitted testimony via the survivor pod email describing financial exploitation, nonconsensual BDSM including fisting and needle play, nonconsensual publicizing of sexual activities, breaking relationship agreements, gaslighting, and consequent suicidal ideation during a two-year relationship with Veaux that included a seven-year age gap and that ended with her departure from polyamorous and BDSM communities.
+A sixth woman, Paula, submitted testimony via the survivor pod email describing financial exploitation, nonconsensual BDSM including fisting and needle play, nonconsensual publicizing of sexual activities, breaking relationship agreements, gaslighting, and consequent suicidal ideation during a two-year relationship with Veaux that included a seven-year age gap and that ended with her departure from polyamorous and BDSM communities.
 Using public documentation, I have verified the existence of their relationship during the reported time period covered by these stories, and that she and Veaux engaged in the activities she described.
-Her testimony and notes were not approved before publication time, but may be included in a future update.
+Her testimony was not signed off before this analysis was published, but it was published in April 2020 at the survivors' site.

 One additional woman submitted a short report via the survivor pod email stating only that she had experienced and witnessed harmful behaviors from Veaux when she was involved with him, again during this window of time.
 I have verified that she was connected to Veaux during the time period reported, and she has agreed to be included as a data point, but she has declined to offer further testimony.